Abstract submission is now closed.

 18 – Other

-- The preferred font is Arial (or similar) with a size no smaller than 11 point (9cpi).
+- The preferred font is Arial with a size no smaller than 11 point (9cpi).
 Note that the accepted abstracts will be reduced to approximately 80 % of the original size when they are printed.
 Smaller size will result in unreadable text.
-The maximum amount of letters is 450 words.

-- You may use one and but no more than three relevant references, numbered () in order of appearance in the text and listed at the end of the text.
+- You may use one but not more than three relevant references, numbered in brackets in order of appearance in the text and listed at the end of the text.
 They should have the following sequence: author(s), title, journal (as abbreviated in Index Medicus), year, volume and pages.
 For example: Latimer RD.
 Inhaled nitric oxide in the management of pulmonary hypertension after mitral valve surgery.
 Br J Anaesth 1994; 72: 185-9.